 Design considerations

 Alluvial material augmented to the riverbed is intended for transport downstream to mitigate sediment deficits.
-A full-scale sediment augmentation target was set between 60,000 to 80,000 tons (equivalent to approximately 40,000–53,333 yd3) per year over a design-life of 18 years of augmentation beginning along the high banks below the J2 Return (Figure 1.5).
+A full-scale sediment augmentation target was set between 60,000 to 80,000 tons (40,000–55,000 yd3) per year over a design-life of 18 years of augmentation beginning along the high banks below the J2 Return (Figure 1.5).

 To begin the design process, the existing stage range elevations within the chosen area must be calculated.
 These elevations are calculated by running hydraulic models at peak and low flows (1650 cfs and 300 cfs, respectively) typical for CNPPID hydrocycling during late summer/early fall.
 These values are used to guide excavation (cut) and augmentation area elevation targets.